Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 The board similarly found that user who incorrectly quoted Joseph Goebbels, a Nazi propaganda chief, did not in fact violate Facebook’s policy on dangerous individuals and organizations because the quote did not support Nazi ideology or actions.
 The board also called on Facebook to make clearer to users what statements would violate this policy and to provide examples.

-In another case, the board found Facebook incorrectly removed a piece of content in which a user criticized the French government’s policies on coronavirus.
+In another case, the board found Facebook incorrectly removed a piece of content in which a user criticized the French government’s policies on the coronavirus.
 In the banned post, the user complained that the French government’s refusal to authorize the anti-malaria drugs hydroxychloroquine and azithromycin was problematic because such drugs were “being used elsewhere to save lives.”

 Facebook removed the post on the grounds that encouraging people to take an unproven drug for covid-19 could cause imminent harm to people.